-Up and down the land between 2014 and 2018, communities are working to remember these men, on the basis that if their name is to “live for evermore”, then we must speak their name during this centenary.
+Up and down the land between 2014 and 2018, communities worked to remember these men, on the basis that if their name is to “live for evermore”, then we must speak their name during the centenary.

 Frustratingly there are no dates attached to the names on our memorial so identification has been difficult.
 Nor, for some reason, are the names in either alphabetical or date of death order, which also makes research more challenging.
 Given the empty space remaining to the right of the memorial board, it looks as though yet more deaths were expected, which happily did not materialise.
 Thanks to the Roll of Honour for Chichester I have managed to identify all but one of the men listed on our War Memorial.
 There is more detail that can be found about each one from the First War, and so these biographies have been completed, sometimes even corrected.
 All these entries have now been marked as researched which gives us a real insight into the lives behind these fading names.

 First of all, thanks the diligence of the Chichester Society whose Secretary lives on our street, the memorial has been restored and now looks like this!